Digitainability for EuroTeQ Universities

 In this project-based seminar, students have the opportunity to apply their knowledge on topics related to digitainability - i.e. the promotion of sustainable digitization or digital sustainability at the EuroTeQ universities.
 During the semester, the students should develop their own project and present a first pitch of their idea.
 Possible topics include:

-• How can the CO2 footprint of meals in the canteens at EuroTeQ universities be visualized in an appealing way?
+- How can the CO2 footprint of meals in the canteens at EuroTeQ universities be visualized appealingly?

-The students are actively supported by our team in the planning and implementation of their projects, whereby the seminar not only offers plenty of space for initiative and creativity, but also for mutual exchange and peer-to-peer feedback.
+Our team actively supports students in planning and implementing their projects, providing a seminar that offers ample space for initiative and creativity, as well as mutual exchange and peer-to-peer feedback.

 Program